Eagle Rock and Curracurrong Falls (Via Wattamolla)

 It’s the CurracurrAng Gully and Cove, and the CurracurrOng Creek and Falls.
 How one letter can cause so much confusion!

-Once you reach the stepping stones to cross Curracurrong Creek, the two highlights of this walking track are just around the corner.
+Once you reach the stepping stones to cross Curracurrong Creek, the two main highlights of this walking track are just ahead.

 Curracurrong Creek crossing